RetroDECK/ES-DE/USERGUIDE-DEV.md

 * MAME Mac SE Boot Disk (Standalone)
 * MAME Mac Plus Bootable (Standalone)
 * MAME Mac Plus Boot Disk (Standalone)

+Note that on Android these emulator entries are named slightly differently as the MAME4droid 2024 emulator is used on this operating system.

 To use these you need the MAME files adbmodem.zip, macse.zip and macplus.zip placed in the `~/ROMs/macintosh/` directory.